 The square is shaped like a theater, fanning out and up from Palazzo Pubblico (City Hall).
 In the 1200s, it was the meeting center of Siena’s various competing neighborhoods, as well as its marketplace.
 The sloping brick surface is divided into nine pie slices, representing the nine merchants who ruled medieval Siena.

 Twice a year, during the Palio, the town’s neighborhoods race horses around the sharp edges of the square.
 Each of the seventeen contrade (neighborhoods) wears its colors and rallies around a mascot.
 Ten contrade are selected by lottery to compete in the race.

 Dirt is packed down on the pavement around the square.
 The town grows feverish with anticipation.
 Bets are placed.
-And finally the race is on–three no-holds-barred laps around Il Campo, approximately a mile in total.
+And finally the race is on—three no-holds-barred laps around Il Campo, approximately a mile in total length.
 Sometimes riders fall off mid-race, but it doesn’t matter.
-The first horse with or without a rider to cross the finish line wins for its contrada.
-The all-night celebration begins.
+The first horse with or without a rider to cross the finish line wins for its contrada, and the all-night celebration begins.

 The next day I woke to pouring rain.
 I took refuge in a café on the square, drinking coffee as the wind whipped the canvas canopy overhead.
 I watched restaurant trash disappear and supplies arrive.